shxntanu/shxntanu/README.md

 I like to say that I am a full-stack developer, but I have most experience with frontend development using **React**.
 I also have experience in development with a wide variety of frameworks like **NextJS**, **Django**, **Angular**, **Spring**, **Flask**, and **Express**.

-I'm a versatile programmer and can pick up and learn any framework in a short span of time.
+I'm a versatile programmer and can pick up and learn any language / framework in a short span of time.
 I have an interest in low-level programming and like to read in-depth about computers and networking in my free time.

 <!-- ====================== PROJECTS ====================== -->